tychosoft/tychoext/CONTRIBUTING.md

 # Contributing to this project

-This project is publicly licensed C# project and will have a public home on https://www.github.com/tychosoft.
-This will an issue tracker where people can submit public bug reports, and a public git repo.
-All project documentation will also be found either in a project wiki or in the projects repo.
+This project is a publicly licensed C# package and will have a public home on https://www.github.com/tychosoft.
+This will have an issue tracker where people can submit public bug reports, and a public git repo.
+All project documentation will also be found either in a project wiki or in the project repo.

 ## CI Integration